hackingbeauty/react-mic/README.md

 Get your copy of React-Mic-Gold, the premium enhanced version of React-Mic [here](https://react-mic-gold.professionalreactapp.com/sales-page34701298).

 [React-Mic-Gold](https://react-mic-gold.professionalreactapp.com/sales-page34701298) lets you record audio as either MP3 or WAV files.
-The MP3 audio format is super compressed which will result in small file sizes, and is widely supported across all devices.
+The MP3 audio file format is super compressed which will result in small file sizes, and is widely supported across all devices.
+The WAV audio file format is uncompressed and is used when you need professional quality audio; however, the file size is *significantly* larger.

-## Demo
+## Demos

-Check out the simple [demo](https://hackingbeauty.github.io/react-mic-gold/) of React-Mic-Gold in action [here](https://hackingbeauty.github.io/react-mic-gold/).
+Check out the simple demo of React-Mic-Gold in action [here](https://hackingbeauty.github.io/react-mic-gold/).

-Also check out React-Mic-Gold integrated into an actual app [here](https://voicerecordpro.com/#/record).
+Also, check out React-Mic-Gold integrated into an actual app [here](https://voicerecordpro.com/#/record).

 ## Details

-Encoding of recorded audio into MP3 format happens in the browser, via a combination of advanced Web technologies (Web Workers and Web Assembly).
+In React-Mic-Gold, encoding of recorded audio into MP3 format happens in the browser, via a combination of advanced Web technologies (Web Workers and Web Assembly).

 You won't have to continuously stream audio data to your back-end server or API endpoint to convert captured audio into an MP3 file.

-One codebase, every device.
-The beauty of building for the Web.
+Althought you can if you want to.

 React-Mic-Gold also comes with an optional pause feature and additional [premium enhancements](https://react-mic-gold.professionalreactapp.com/sales-page34701298).